Getting sensation back – woman’s way

 Whenever a woman is aroused and sexually excited, it results in the expansion of blood vessels in the pelvic region allowing more blood flow to the genitals.
 This increased blood flow causes seepage of fluid into the vagina to provide lubrication before and during intercourse.
 A woman with sexual arousal disorder does not give this response or maintain it throughout the entire sexual activity.
 She does not produce enough fluid for lubrication, which results in painful intercourse and she, therefore, ends up avoiding sexual activity altogether.

-The Magic of Lubricants: Better sensation Quickly Guaranteed
+The Magic of Lubricants: The better sensation is Quickly Guaranteed

 IT TAKES ONLY seconds to demonstrate that sexual lubricants enhance your sensitivity naturally: